Automatic Hydrocarbon Network

 The automatic hydrocarbon monitoring network, as originally constituted, used state-of-the-art measurement techniques, combined with advanced software techniques for signal processing and validation.
 It was the first network of its kind in the world.
 The Automatic Hydrocarbon Network operated successfully for 10 years before the programme was re-focussed, re-designed and simplified in 2002.

 By 2008, the UK Automatic Hydrocarbon Network consisted of five sites, located at Glasgow, Harwell, London Eltham, London Marylebone Road and Auchencorth Moss.
 In 2011, the analyser at Glasgow was replaced with a non-automatic sampler reducing the number of sites to 4.
-The Harwell instrument was relocated at the start of 2016.
+The Harwell instrument was relocated to Chilbolton Observatory at the start of 2016.

 The four monitoring stations are fitted with automatic Perkin Elmer gas chromatographs measuring a wide range of VOCs, equivalent to that studied under the original measurement programme.
 These instruments are capable of measuring and reporting at least 29 hydrocarbons.